dbkid/NewSocial/docs/styleinfo.md

 - medium based modal

 - add session token
 - word wrap break word

+- error message if put in wrong login

 TO DO:
 - overlay background for modal